 You shouldn’t have to risk losing your appeal on a technicality or by not having the right information available.

 At the least, a denied appeal can be discouraging.
 We understand the frustration that accompanies not being able to work or earn a living, and we want to help you get the benefits you may be entitled to.
 You can count on us to fight for your rights.

-For nearly 40 years, Sokolove Law has helped men and women get the legal support they need, regardless of race or income.
+For more than 40 years, Sokolove Law has helped men and women get the legal support they need, regardless of race or income.
 It’s our standard practice to offer free, no-obligation legal consultations, and our firm doesn’t receive any fees until monthly cash benefits are awarded to you.